sharansidh-0301/sharansidh-0301/README.md

 ## 💡 Fun Facts

-- 😄 Nickname: “The Drone Guy”
+- 😄 Known as “The Drone Guy” in my circles
-- 💻 Always blending code with creativity
+- 🛠 Built real-world solutions from **canteens to crops**
-- 🌏 From: Tamil Nadu, India
+- 💡 Motto: *"Think it.
+Code it.
+Build it."*
-- 🧠 Motto: *“Code once.
-Deploy everywhere.”*
+- 🏠 From: Tamil Nadu, India

 ---

-<p align="center">✨ Building, Learning & Evolving — one repo at a time ✨</p>
+<p align="center">✨ Building with ❤️ — one project at a time.
+Let’s connect and collaborate! ✨</p>